Ricardo-shuo-liu/Ricardo-shuo-liu/README.md

 Hi there, I'm Ricardo!

-I’m interested in Infra(AI & CS) and machine learning.
+I like Infra(AI & CS) and machine learning.

 Currently, I’m learning about reinforcement learning, intelligent agents, and embodied intelligence .